 Participants must ensure that carer, parent or guardian consent is obtained before picking up or embracing Novita Clients.

-When choosing to share your Mighty River Run adventures through social media, we ask that you please adhere to the following guidelines:
+We encourage you to share your Mighty River Run experiences on social media (#mightyriverrun) during the event however, when choosing to share your adventures through social media, we ask that you please adhere to the following guidelines:

 - Ensure all images/text and video capture the fun, safe and entertaining aspects of the Mighty River Run;

 - Please do not use any images that would have a negative impact on the Mighty River Run participants or the Novita name – ie. Comments or images that are off topic, inappropriate or offensive;